 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Syrian Christians’ lives have been severely disrupted since the civil war began in 2011.
-Between 750,000 and 1 million Christians have fled the country.
-In the same period, many Muslims have come to Christ.
-Churches in Syria have been a beacon of hope and a source of peace for Syrians of all backgrounds throughout the war.
-Syrians come to the church for a number of reasons: out of desperation, in search of food, in search of meaning and truth, and for answers about the Christian faith.
-The news that neighboring host countries may send Syrian refugees home gives Syrian believers hope that those who came to faith in nearby countries will return and strengthen local churches.
+Syrian Christians’ lives have been severely disrupted by the civil war that began in 2011.
+Caught in the crossfire in this brutal conflict between Muslim factions, Christians have been abused and attacked from all sides.
+More than 750,000 Christians have been driven from the country.
+The churches and Christians that have been able to remain in Syria have served as a beacon of hope and a source of peace for both Christians and Muslims throughout the war.
+Many Muslims have come to Christ as Christians have reached out with acts of compassion and practical assistance.
+And reports that neighboring countries may send Syrian refugees back to Syria gives believers hope that those who came to faith in nearby countries will return and strengthen local churches.

 What It Means To Follow Christ In Syria:

-Syria was once known for its religious tolerance, relative to most nations in the Middle East.
-However, Christians there now face the same problems Christians experience throughout the Middle East: the loss of jobs, homes, social standing and family relationships.
-Those born into Christian families are allowed to worship in church buildings as long as they do not evangelize, but Christians who evangelize face opposition from both extremists and the government.
+Syria was once known for religious tolerance, relative to most nations in the Middle East.
+However, in recent years Syrian Christians have faced the same restrictions and opposition that are common in the region’s more restricted Islamist nations.
+Christians commonly suffer the loss of jobs, homes, social standing and family relationships.
+Those born into Christian families are able to worship freely in church buildings as long as they keep their faith to themselves, but Christians who share the gospel face opposition from both extremists and the government.
 Churches struggle to meet the needs of the overwhelming number of displaced people.
-Still, some Christians have chosen to stay in the country to serve others, despite the danger and harsh conditions.
+Still, some Christians have chosen to stay in the country to serve as a witness for Christ, despite the danger and harsh conditions.

 Access To Bibles: